websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/collaborating-on-publications.md

 > Available for Liferay DXP 7.4+

 By default, a publication can only be accessed by its creator.
-However, publication owners/creators can invite other users/teammates to view, edit, and publish their publications.
+However, publication creators can invite other users to view, edit, and publish their publications.
 Users can be added to any ongoing, scheduled, and published publications.

 Once users are invited to a publication, you can use the integrated comments feature to facilitate collaboration between contributors.